ml-29/static/readme.md

 **mandatory files**

 	- content.md : the post's or page's text (don't write the page's heading there though, this one goes into the meta.yml file)
-	- meta.yml : meta-data such as date of creation, last update, meta-description, tags, tab title
+	- meta.yml : extra data that doesn't go in the content.md file, mainly meta-data such as date of creation, last update, meta-description, tags, tab title, but can also fit data such as the thumbnail's file name

 **optional files**

 They contain code you want to include for this page or post only.
 	- template.php : allows you to create a specific template and add PHP code to run for this page or post only,
 	- imports.html : imports in the form of HTML tags (style sheets or scripts), they'll be added to the <head> tag
 	- scripts.js : plain JS code that will be added at the very end of the <body> tag
 	- style.css : additional CSS that will be added in a <style> tag at the end of the body, just before the JavaScript

 **Create drafts**

 If you want to prevent drafts from being displayed on your website for now but still want them saved on the server, simply store their markdown files in the /pages/ or /blogs/ folder, they will be ignored.
 For the same result, you can also hide an existing piece of content by adding an underscore at the beginning of the name of its folder.